tthorntone/AdNauseam-Wiki/FAQ.md

 ####  What must advertisers do to win the trust of Internet users?

-There are various ways the status quo could be improved without damaging the Web ecosystem, e.g.: contextual advertising, genuine adoption of a meaningful Do Not Track standard, or client-side ad profiling (see Adnostic: http://crypto.stanford.edu/adnostic/).
-Alternatively, web-sites and publishers might switch to ad-networks that don't violate the privacy of users ([Deck](http://decknetwork.net/privacy/) is one example we are aware of).
+There are various ways the status quo could be improved without damaging the Web ecosystem, e.g.: contextual advertising, genuine adoption of a meaningful Do Not Track standard, or client-side ad profiling (see [Adnostic](http://crypto.stanford.edu/adnostic/)).
+Alternatively, web-sites and publishers might switch to ad-networks that don't violate the privacy of users ([Deck](http://decknetwork.net/privacy/) appears to be one such example).

 #### What made you choose data obfuscation as the strategy here?